 Basic Tips for Choosing Colored Pencils

 Buy the best pencils you can afford.
-It’s far better to buy a few high-quality pencils and learn to use them well, than to buy a lot of pencils that are lower in quality.
+It’s better to buy a few high-quality pencils and learn to use them well, than to buy a lot of lower quality pencils.
 It’s much easier to make an informed decision about the medium when you test it at its best.

 When looking for recommendations from other artists, look for artists who are producing the type of art you want to draw.
 Study their methods and the tools they use.
 If they offer product reviews, watch or read those.
 The honest opinions of people who have used or are using a pencil you want to try is always a good place to start.

 And that brings me to the point of this post.